woodpecker-ci/woodpecker/docs/docs/30-administration/15-agent-config.md

 - WOODPECKER_HOSTNAME if not set, becomes the OS' hostname
 - WOODPECKER_MAX_WORKFLOWS if not set, defaults to 1

-## Processes per agent
+## Workflows per agent

-By default the maximum processes that are run per agent is 1.
-If required you can add `WOODPECKER_MAX_WORKFLOWS` to increase your parallel processing on a per-agent basis.
+By default the maximum workflows that are executed in parallel on an agent is 1.
+If required you can add `WOODPECKER_MAX_WORKFLOWS` to increase your parallel processing for an agent.

 ```diff
 # docker-compose.yml